 Dr. Jamison has nearly seven years of pharmaceutical drug discovery and development experience, including tenures in the ophthalmology research units at both Alcon and Pfizer.
 His pioneering research in retinal function has led to his development of a full range of methods, experimental procedures, and animal models to test compounds for retinal disorders.

 Based on his broad retinal disease experience, Jeff helped co-found ONL Therapeutics and has been instrumental in the company’s preclinical research focused on Fas-receptor inhibitors.
-Dr. Jamison earned his Ph.D. in biomedical engineering at University of Michigan under the guidance of Dr. Paul Sieving, who is currently the head of National Eye Institute.
+Dr. Jamison earned his Ph.D. in biomedical engineering at the University of Michigan under the guidance of Dr. Paul Sieving, who is currently the head of the National Eye Institute.